 The VLA Calibrator List contains information on 806 sources sufficiently unresolved and bright to permit their use as calibrators.
 Copies of the list are distributed throughout the AOC.
-The list is also available within the Observe program.
+The list is also available within the Observe program and via the mosaic information system (see Section 4.13).
 An IBM PC program which accesses the VLA Calibrator list can be used to assist in calibrator selection.
 Copies of these can be obtained by calling Theresa McBride or via anonymous ftp from zia.aoc.nrao.edu (or 146.88.1.4).